yjeong/LLPrecasting/DisplacedVertices/ATLAS-SUSY-2014-02_GCottin/README.md

 in association with jets ([arXiv:1504.05162](https://arxiv.org/abs/1504.05162)).
 See also [ATLAS-SUSY-2014-02](https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/SUSY-2014-02/).
 It includes a simple displaced vertex reconstruction algorithm based on a functional form for tracking efficiency.

-This code was used in the following publication:
+This code was used in:

 * https://arxiv.org/abs/1606.03099